alanjhodson/alanjhodson.github.io/index.md

 ### Welcome to alanhodson.com

+Alan Hodson Consulting works on the values of Trust, Integrity, Profit, Focus, Excellence and Passion whether as a partner, mentor, consultant or at the board level.
+Founded by Alan Hodson, the business draws upon decades of experience in IT and Business to bring value to individuals and businesses, allowing them to achieve their goals.

-This site aims to serve as a single place where you can find out about Alan Hodson Consulting and how I might be able to help you or your organisation.
-It is also a place where I can maintain a blog of some of my experiences, thoughts and advice that I hope you find useful.
+This site aims to serve as a single place where you can find out about Alan Hodson Consulting and how Alan might be able to help you or your organisation.
+It is also a place where Alan can maintain a blog of some of his experiences or those of guest writers, along with thoughts and advice that is aimed to be useful and informative.

-I offer a range of project and ongoing services which are outlined on this site.
+Alan Hodson Consulting offer a range of project and ongoing services which are outlined on this site.
 This will continue to change and there are a number of things planned for 2024 so visit back again soon for the latest blog article or services I provide.

-Please feel free to contact me either via email or via LinkedIn with the links in the sidebar.
+Please feel free to be in contact either via email or via LinkedIn with the links in the sidebar.